Jump To:

 How do I get the credit from my exam(s) added to my transcript?

-To have a course added to your transcript using one of your exams, you must petition for (claim) credit on the Student Testing Services website.
+To have a course added to your transcript using one of your exams, you must petition for ("claim") credit on the Student Testing Services website.
 You can do this on the Course Petitioning Page as your scores arrive.
 Your results from any credit by exam tests you take while at UT will appear here as well.
 Please note that it is VERY important to read the information on the course petitioning page carefully, consult your degree requirements, and confirm the information with an academic advisor prior to claiming credit.
 Again, we STRONGLY recommend waiting to speak with an advisor at orientation before claiming credit.
+Course registration times are based on degree progress, not number of credit hours, so there is no registration advantage for claiming credit for courses that do not advance your degree.

 How do I petition for/claim credit?